httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Content-Type: application/json
 Content-Location: /items/123
 Content-Encoding: br
-Content-Length: 22
+Content-Length: 23
 Repr-Digest: \
-  sha-256=:4REjxQ4yrqUVicfSKYNO/cF9zNj5ANbzgDZt3/h3Qxo=:
+  sha-256=:d435Qo+nKZ+gLcUHn7GQtQ72hiBVAgqoLsZnZPiTGPk=:

 8B 08 80 7B 22 68 65 6C 6C 6F
 22 3A 20 22 77 6F 72 6C 64 22
-7D 03
+7D 0A 03
 ~~~
 {: title="Response with Digest of encoded response"}

 ## Client Provides Full Representation Data, Server Provides No Representation Data

-The request `Repr-Digest` field-value is calculated on the enclosed content.
+The request `Repr-Digest` field-value is calculated on the enclosed content, which
+is the JSON object `{"hello": "world"}` followed by an LF

 The response `Repr-Digest` field-value
 depends on the representation metadata header fields, including